deannabdz/mustainreeds-eleventy-netlify/pages/home.md

 ---
 <h1 style="text-align:center;">Oboe Reeds Handmade by Kyle Mustain</h1>

-Reeds handmade by me with the same materials I use for my orchestra reeds.

 When I have extra reeds, I will make them available for purchase on this website.

+All reeds are handmade by me with the same materials I use for my orchestra reeds.

 <div class="paypal-button">
 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">